Diverse Habitats all located within the Los Angeles Harbor!

 Seafloor

-Click for more!
+Select button for more!

 Pelagic

-The ‘Pelagic Zone’ refers to the water that is not near the shoreline and stretches from the surface to the seafloor and is the largest habitat type in the harbors.
+The ‘Pelagic Zone’ refers to the water that is not near the shoreline and stretches from the surface to the seafloor and is the largest habitat type in the harbor.
 Animals like plankton (tiny floating…

-Click for more!
+Select button for more!

 Riprap

-Click for more!
+Select button for more!

 Pilings